andrhamm/serverless-job-manager/README.md

 ## TODO

 * Test suite
+* Retry/On-demand/Ad-hoc job run endpoint
+  * API endpoint for running an execution now
+  * optionally take a failed execution as input, links the two executions for displaying that relationship in UI
 * Slack app for job failure notifications and job management
 * Per-function IAM roles
   * seems to conflict with step functions plugin
 * stage-specific statemachine names
+* encrypted/signed callback tokens for validating those API calls
 * add jsonschema errors to APIG _response_ when using request validation
   * possible w/ cloudformation but not clear if there is Serverless Framework support
 * ~updateJobSchedule as a step function!~